-- (x) Extending the reach of institutional credit to more and more farmers is priority area of the Government and to achieve this goal, the Government provides interest subvention of 3% on short-term crop loans up to Rs.3.00 lakh.
+- (x) Extending the reach of institutional credit to more and more farmers is priority area of the Government and to achieve this goal, the Government provides interest subvention of 2% on short-term crop loans up to Rs.3.00 lakh.
 Presently, loan is available to farmers at an interest rate of 7% per annum, which gets reduced to 4% on prompt repayment. - (xi) Government sets annual target for the flow of credit to the agriculture sector, Banks have been consistently surpassing the annual target.
 The current year's agriculture credit flow target has been set at Rs.
 13.50 lakh crore. - (xii) Further, under Interest Subvention Scheme 2018-19, in order to provide relief to the farmers on occurrence of natural calamities, the interest subvention of 2% shall continue to be available to banks for the first year on the restructured amount.
 In order to discourage distress sale by farmers and to encourage them to store their produce in warehouses against negotiable receipts, the benefit of interest subvention will be available to small and marginal farmers having Kisan Credit Card for a further period of upto six months post harvest on the same rate as available to crop loan. - (xiii) The Government has approved for giving the facility of Kisan Credit Card (KCC) to the farmers practicing animal husbandry and fisheries related activities and has also decided to extend the Interest Subvention Facilities to such categories of farmers. - (xiv) With a view to provide income support to all farmers' families across the country, to enable them to take care of expenses related to agriculture and allied activities as well as domestic needs, the Central Government started a new Central Sector Scheme, namely, the Pradhan Mantri Kisan Samman Nidhi (PM-KISAN).
 The scheme aims to provide a payment of Rs.
 6000/- per year, in three 4-monthly installments of Rs.
-2000/- to the farmers families, subject to certain exclusions relating to higher income groups.
-About 14.5 crore farmers are expected to be covered under the Scheme. - (xv) Further with a view to provide social security net for Small and Marginal Farmers (SMF) as they have minimal or no savings to provide for old age and to support them in the event of consequent loss of livelihood, the Government has decided to implement another new Central Sector Scheme for providing old age pension to these farmers.
+2000/- to the farmers families, subject to certain exclusions relating to higher income groups. - (xv) Further with a view to provide social security net for Small and Marginal Farmers (SMF) as they have minimal or no savings to provide for old age and to support them in the event of consequent loss of livelihood, the Government has decided to implement another new Central Sector Scheme for providing old age pension to these farmers.
 Under this Scheme, a minimum fixed pension of Rs.
 3000/- will be provided to the eligible small and marginal farmers, subject to certain exclusion clauses, on attaining the age of 60 years.
-The scheme aims to cover around 3 crore beneficiaries in the first three years.
-It would be a voluntary and contributory pension scheme, with entry age of 18 to 40 years.
-The Government has approved a budgetary provision of Rs.
-10774.50 crore for the scheme till March, 2022.